Skip to content

 How Does An Air Fryer Work?

-Learn the simple science behind air frying, why it crisps food with less oil, plus practical tips for great results.
+Learn the simple science behind air frying, why it crisps food with less oil, and how to get the best results at home.

-An air fryer uses rapid air circulation and concentrated heat to cook food.
-Instead of submerging items in oil, hot air is forced around the food at high speed.
-That moving hot air browns and crisps surfaces — producing fry-like results with far less oil.
+An air fryer cooks food using rapid air circulation and concentrated heat.
+Instead of submerging ingredients in oil, hot air is forced around the food at high speed.
+This moving heat creates a crisp outer layer while cooking the inside evenly, delivering fry-like texture with far less oil.

 How an air fryer works – step by step

-• Powerful heating element: A coil at the top generates strong, consistent heat quickly.
+• Heating element: A powerful element at the top generates intense heat quickly.

-• High-speed fan: A fan pushes hot air down and around food for even coverage.
+• High-speed fan: The fan pushes hot air down and around the food.

 Feature Air Fryer Deep Fryer

-Health Lower in fat and calories Higher in fat and calories
+Health impact Lower fat content Higher fat content

-• Do not overcrowd the basket — allow space for air to flow.
+• Do not overcrowd the basket — airflow matters.

-• Shake or turn food halfway through cooking for even browning.
+• Shake or turn food halfway through cooking.

-• Lightly spray or brush food with oil if you want extra crunch.
+• Lightly oil food if you want extra crispness.